Personal profile

 Research Statement

-Dr Kathryn (Kate) Hill is currently the European Cystic Fibrosis Society Clinical Trials Network (ECFS CTN) co-lead for the ECFS CTN Standardisation Committee, based at the Wellcome Trust-Wolfson Northern Ireland Clinical Research Facility at Queen's University, Belfast.
-Prior to this, Dr Hill held a post-doctoral research post in physiotherapy at Ulster University.
-She completed her BSc (First Class Hons) Degree in Physiotherapy at Ulster University in 2011, following a BSc and PhD in Economics and Social Sciences at Queen's University (1994), PGCFHE (1996) & PGDFHE (with Commendation) (1999) at Ulster University.
-She joined the ECFS CTN and Queen's University in 2015.
+Dr Kathryn (Kate) Hill is currently the European Cystic Fibrosis Society Clinical Trials Network (ECFS-CTN) co-lead for the ECFS CTN Standardisation Committee, based at the Wellcome Trust-Wolfson Northern Ireland Clinical Research Facility at Queen's University, Belfast.
+Prior to this, she held a post-doctoral research post in physiotherapy at Ulster University.
+She completed her BSc (First Class Hons) in Physiotherapy at Ulster University in 2011, following a BSc and PhD in Economics and Social Sciences at Queen's University (1994), PGCFHE (1996) & PGDFHE with Commendation (1999) at Ulster University.
+She joined the ECFS-CTN and Queen's University in 2015.

 These projects are funded for example by both the ECFS, and the Cystic Fibrosis Foundation Therapeutics Development Network (CFF TDN) and include international, multi-centre trials, employing a wide range of trial designs (RCTs and observational studies) and both quantitative and qualitative methodologies.

-Dr Hill is currently a member of the Chartered Society of Physiotherapists, the European Respiratory Society and the European Reference Network (Lung): Functional Committee on Patient Reported Outcomes & Quality of Life and a fellow of the HEA.
+Dr Hill is currently a member of the European CF Society, the Chartered Society of Physiotherapists, the European Respiratory Society and the European Reference Network (Lung): Functional Committee on Patient Reported Outcomes & Quality of Life.
+She teaches at undergraduate and postgraduate level at Queen's and is a fellow of the Higher Education Academy (FHEA).

 Fingerprint